 Aims & Scope & Index

 The Eurasian Clinical and Analytical Medicine (ECAM) is an international peer-reviewed English-language journal containing peer-reviewed high-quality articles on clinical medicine.
 The Journal welcomes submissions in English of all research study types, reviews, and case reports.
-We have a language support service, which makes it easier for non-native English authors the opportunity to share their clinical experience with the world.
 It provides comprehensive and unique information with a worldwide readership.
 The journal is published three times a year (in January, May and September).
 The authors undertake all scientific responsibility for their manuscripts.
-All the printed and digital content of this journal is archived in the Crossref .
+All the printed and digital content of this journal is archived in the Internet Archive.

 Journal title abbreviation: Eu Clin Anal Med